tc39/notes/es6/2013-09/sept-18.md

 PLH: Noting that some of the process order might be confusing/out of order, with regard to naming?

-RWS: yes, "last call" means somethign different in W3C that doesn't map well
+RWN: yes, "last call" means somethign different in W3C that doesn't map well

 YK: the year might be a red-herring.
 The point isn't the date and the goal isn't to rush things under the wire.

-RWS: (refers to Chrome release process) (not quite Chrome, but close and relevant: https://developers.google.com/v8/launchprocess )
+RWN: (refers to Chrome release process) (not quite Chrome, but close and relevant: https://developers.google.com/v8/launchprocess )

 AWS: some of the non-technical overhead can be offloaded